istio/istio.io/content/docs/setup/kubernetes/install/multicluster/shared-gateways/index.md

 Now that you have your `cluster1` and `cluster2` clusters set up, you can deploy an example service.

-## Example service
+## Deploy example service

-In this demo you will see how traffic to a service can be distributed across the two clusters.
-As shown in the diagram, above, you will deploy two instances of the `helloworld` service, one on `cluster1` and one on `cluster2`.
+As shown in the diagram, above, deploy two instances of the `helloworld` service, one on `cluster1` and one on `cluster2`.
 The difference between the two instances is the version of their `helloworld` image.

 ### Deploy helloworld v2 in cluster 2